1 Quality approach

 The ISO 9000 family of standards will stop you making promises you can't fulfil and help you keep those you can.
 David Hoyle

-The benefits of implementing a quality and safety management systemset of processes allowing the achievement of the quality and safety objectives are often:
+The benefits of implementing a management system are often:

 True story

-The internalization of the spirit of the principles and requirementsexplicit or implicit need or expectation (see also ISO 9000, 3.6.4) of an ISO standard significantly improves the overall performance of your business, especially when it is not considered as a constraint.
+The internalization of the spirit of the principles and requirements of an ISO standard significantly improves the overall performance of your business, especially when it is not considered as a constraint.

 The third step shall determine whether this approach receives the approval of the staff.
-A communication campaign is launched in-house on the objectives of a quality and safety management systemset of processes allowing the achievement of the quality and safety objectives (QSMSquality and safety management system).
+A communication campaign is launched in-house on the objectives of a quality and safety management system (QSMS).
 The staff is aware and understands that, without their participation, the project cannot succeed.

 Have confidence: success will come with the involvement and effort of all!